Of Human Bondage: Plot

 Philip breaks off his relationship with Norah and supports Mildred financially, which he can ill afford.
 To Philip's dismay, after Mildred has her baby, she falls in love with Philip's good friend Harry Griffiths and runs away with him.
 About a year later, Philip runs into Mildred and, feeling sympathy, takes her in again.
 Though he no longer loves her, he becomes attached to her baby.
-When he rejects her advances she becomes angry, destroys most of his belongings, and leaves forever.
+When he rejects her sexual advances she becomes angry, destroys most of his belongings, and leaves forever.
 In shame, and quickly running out of money, Philip leaves the house for good.
 He meets Mildred once more, towards the end of the novel, when she summons him for his medical opinion.
 She is suffering symptoms of syphilis from her work as a prostitute.
-Philip advises Mildred to give up that life but she declines and exits the plot with her fate unknown.
+Philip urges Mildred to give up that life but she declines and exits the plot with her fate unknown.

-While working at a hospital, Philip befriends a family man, Thorpe Athelny, who has lived in Toledo, Spain and is enthusiastically translating the works of St. John of the Cross.
+While working at a hospital, Philip befriends a family man, Thorpe Athelny, who has lived in Toledo, Spain, and is enthusiastically translating the works of St. John of the Cross.
 Philip invests in mines but is left nearly penniless because of events surrounding the Boer War.
 Unable to pay his rent, he wanders the streets for several days before the Athelnys take him in and find him a department store job, which he hates.
-His talent for drawing is discovered and he receives a promotion and a raise in salary, but his time at the store is short-lived.
+His talent for drawing is discovered and he receives a promotion and an increase in salary, but his time at the department store is short-lived.

-After his uncle William dies, Philip inherits enough money to allow him to finish his medical studies and he finally becomes a licensed doctor.
+After his uncle William dies, Philip inherits enough money to allow him to finish his medical studies and he finally becomes a licensed physician.
 Philip is temporarily placed as locum with Dr. South, a general practitioner in Dorsetshire.
 Dr. South is an old, cantankerous physician whose wife is dead and whose daughter is estranged.
 However, Dr. South takes a shine to Philip's humour and personable nature, eventually offering Philip a partnership in his medical practice.
 Although flattered, Philip refuses because he plans to visit Spain.

 He goes on a small summer holiday with the Athelnys, hop-picking in the Kent countryside.
 There he finds that one of Athelny's daughters, Sally, likes him.
 In a moment of romantic abandon one evening they have sex, and when she thinks she is pregnant, Philip decides to marry Sally and accept Dr. South's offer, instead of travelling the world as he had planned.
 They meet in the National Gallery where, though learning that it was a false alarm, Philip becomes engaged to Sally, concluding that "the simplest pattern – that in which a man was born, worked, married, had children, and died – was likewise the most perfect".
-He stops the pursuit of happiness and decides to be content with his lot.
+He ceases his pursuit of happiness and decides to be content with his lot.